Easy Classical Guitar Lesson: Waltz in A by Carulli in tab, notation and audio

 - Section B is played once, and the 'fine' sign (which you also ignore first and second times through) means you've reached the end.

 The recording is quite old and there's a difference of bass notes in section B as it came from a different arrangement.
 The bass is alternating between E and A. The written version here keeps the bass all on the low E note.
 It's a better effect as the repeated bass note E is heard as a 'drone' or 'pedal'.
-I assume it's more authentic too and it was the effect he intended.
+I assume it's more authentic too and it was the effect that Carulli had intended.

 Waltz in A by F Carulli

 Just keep a fast triple-beat feel throughout for the best effect.
 It's called a waltz because it's in triple time (3/8 in this arrangement) but it's not very 'danceable' at this tempo.
 Solo guitar music was listened to - not danced to, so the speed can be faster than the optimal speed for a waltz.
 Guitar concerts tended to be small and intimate affairs as the guitar wasn't a very loud instrument at that stage of its development.
 Think 19th century Paris salons as that's where he became a celebrity among the social elite of the time - and this type of guitar music was in demand.

 As well as performing, Carulli had many students, and that's why he composed lots of simple pieces like this one, in addition to his much larger-scale works.
 In fact this piece is from his 'teaching method' Opus 27 (or its later revision - Opus 241) published in 1810.

 The music is by Ferdinando Carulli (1770-1841) and is in the Public Domain.

 The score, audio and images are by chasmac.